yosle/tropipayjs-docs/src/content/docs/guides/api-credentials.md

 Permisions are the API Scopes they determine the specific permissions an application has.
 They are crucial for restricting access to only necessary actions, enhancing security.
 Minimizing the risk of unauthorized access or data misuse.

 :::tip[What permission should I include?]
-As a rule of thumb, for security reasons you should set the minimum permisions required for your app to properly function.
+As a rule of thumb, you should set the minimum permisions required for your app to properly function.
 :::

 ![Permisions](/images/cred5.png)